 Solution 3. is completely under your control and only does the minimum corrective action.
-There is a handy low-level utility function which you can use for this.
-Suggested procedure:
+There is a handy utility method

-contents.
-We therefore recommend the following snippet to get this situation under control:
+We recommend the following snippet to get the situation under control:

 Fairly often, text extraction does not work text as you would expect: text may be missing, or may not appear in the reading sequence visible on your screen, or contain garbled characters (like a ? or a “TOFU” symbol), etc. This can be caused by a number of different problems.